Get

 The Weimaraner’s Exercise Needs Explained

-To better understand the Weimaraner’s exercise requirements, we must discuss their history.
+To better understand the Weimaraner’s exercise needs, we must discuss their history.
 In the early 19th century, the Weimaraner was first bred and developed as a hunting dog.
 Aristocrats and noblemen used them to hunt animals like bears, deer, boars, and mountain lions.

 As you can imagine, only a fearless and tireless canine would be up to this kind of challenge, so the Weimaraner was developed to have these traits in order to be an effective hunter.
 Today’s Weimaraner is a much-loved, affectionate, and people-oriented family dog, but they have also inherited the high energy levels and sharp minds of their ancestors.